Deingun/midterm-project-banking-system/README.md

 ### 📌 ABOUT

-This project is the Ironhack Web Development Bootcamp mid-term project.In this project we have created a banking system.
+This project is the Ironhack Web Development Bootcamp mid-term project.
+In this project we have created a banking system.

 ## :computer: Technology Stack